neo4j-php/neo4j-php-client/README.md

     ->build();
 ```

-You have now created a client with **bolt, https and neo4j drivers**.
+You have now created a client with **bolt, HTTPS and neo4j drivers**.
 The default driver that the client will use is **bolt**.

-Read more about the urls and how to use them to configure drivers [here]().
+Read more about the URLs and how to use them to configure drivers [here]().

 ### Step 3: run a transaction